LOCAL PICK UP: 24-48hr turn around time on orders, unless otherwise specified in product listing. Take this into account when placing your order.

 Image of Regal Jumping Spider

-Regal Jumping Spiders are known for their distinctive appearance, and their relatively easy care requirements make them a popular choice among spider enthusiasts.
+Jumping Spiders are known for their distinctive looks, and curious personalities.
+They have relatively easy care requirements, which makes them a popular choice among spider enthusiasts, both new and experienced.

+Temperature and Humidity: Phiddipus regius jumping spiders prefer a temperature range of 70-80°F and relative humidity of 60-70%.
+Maintaining proper temperature and humidity levels is important for the spider's health and well-being.
+Lightly misting the enclosure daily is a must, so the spider can drink and molt properly.
+Don’t mist the spider directly, mist the sides of the enclosure.
 If your spider is in its hammock for more than a few days, its probably getting ready to molt, you can mist 2x a day during this time so they can molt properly.
 Bad molts can kill a spider.
-You also don't want to disturb the spider while its preparing to molt.
-Mist and offer food as normal, but don't force them to come out until they are ready.
+You also don’t want to disturb the spider while its preparing to molt.
+Mist and offer food as normal, but don’t force them to come out until they are ready.
 You should see them move when you mist, so you know they are doing okay.
-Never mist the spider directly, their book lungs are at the bottom of their body and they can drown in a very small amount of water.
-Even large water droplets can be fatal.

 Lighting: Phiddipus regius jumping spiders do not require special lighting, but they do need access to natural or artificial light for several hours each day to maintain their circadian rhythm.